 Based on increasing exposure with increasing body weight, the Mozobil dose should not exceed 40 mg/day. [see Clinical Pharmacology (12.3)]

 Administer daily morning doses of G-CSF 10 micrograms/kg for 4 days prior to the first evening dose of Mozobil and on each day prior to apheresis. [see Clinical Studies (14)]

 Dosing in Renal Impairment

-In patients with moderate and severe renal impairment (estimated creatinine clearance (CLCR) ≤ 50 mL/min), reduce the dose of Mozobil by one-third to 0.16 mg/kg as shown in Table 1.
+In patients with moderate and severe renal impairment (estimated creatinine clearance (CLCR) ≤ 50 mL/min), reduce the dose of Mozobil by one-third based on body weight category as shown in Table 1.
 If CLCR is ≤ 50 mL/min the dose should not exceed 27 mg/day, as the mg/kg-based dosage results in increased plerixafor exposure with increasing body weight. [see Clinical Pharmacology (12.3)] Similar systemic exposure is predicted if the dose is reduced by one-third in patients with moderate and severe renal impairment compared with subjects with normal renal function. [see Clinical Pharmacology (12.3)]

 |Estimated Creatinine Clearance